grafana/grafana/docs/sources/setup-grafana/installation/debian/index.md

 ## 1. Download and install

-You can install Grafana using our official APT repository, by downloading a `.deb` package, or by downloading a binary `.tar.gz` file.
+There are multiple ways to install Grafana: using our official APT repository, by downloading a `.deb` package, or by downloading a binary `.tar.gz` file.
+Choose only one of the methods below that best suits your needs.

 ### Install from APT repository